 Having a great pair of ears will make you a great all-round musician, there’s no doubt about it.
 In fact, you should always be doing something to work on the connection between your ears and your fingers.
 The problem is that ear training, as it’s normally taught, is not the most interesting thing you can do with a guitar and provides no instant gratification.
 Besides, learning to recognize random intervals in isolation is somewhat of a bizarre exercise if you consider that virtually all music is tonal; therefore, recognizing intervals in the context of a cadence or a key is a far more productive way to use your ear training time.
 As luck would have it the app, Functional Ear Trainer, does exactly this.
 I highly recommend this app, it improved my ear no end and it’s also FREE!

-If you haven’t checked out our recent tutorial + eBook on horizontal playing, you’re in for a treat as approaching the neck in a horizontal fashion gives your ears the chance to make decisions or even take over during your improvisations.
+If you haven’t checked out our eBook on horizontal playing, you’re in for a treat as approaching the neck in a horizontal fashion gives your ears the chance to make decisions or even take over during your improvisations.
 I noticed that most beginner students, when they begin to explore single-note playing, tend to play scales and melodies up and down one string.
-Indeed, this is the intuitive way to do it as you can see the space between notes when you lay them out in a linear fashion as oppose to a box shape that goes vertically across the neck.
+Indeed, this is the intuitive way to do it and a great soloing tip as you can see the space between notes when you lay them out in a linear fashion as oppose to a box shape that goes vertically across the neck.
 This is a great exercise to do when combined with the above ear training app and is not as impractical as you might think.
 Two horizontal players that spring to mind are Steve Vai and John Scofield; if you watch them closely, you’ll see that they both make ample use of the neck in a horizontal fashion.

 Don’t Forget to Groove

-Next time you go to take a solo, you might want to consider injecting a little rhythm into your licks and runs instead of firing off a barrage of notes.
+For our last soloing tip, next time you go to take a solo, you might want to consider injecting a little rhythm into your licks and runs instead of firing off a barrage of notes.
 Oz Noy is an absolute master at this and even has a video lesson explaining the concept here.
 I love doing this with the basic triad of the chord I’m improvising over as this will give you three strong notes to groove with.
 You’ll find this especially useful if you tend to run out of ideas when soloing or get lost on the fretboard as if you shift your focus to rhythmic playing, you only need a handful of notes to fill the space.